-Whitney Houston Was Sexually Abused by Her Cousin Singer Dee Dee Warwick, New Documentary Claims
+Whitney Houston Was Sexually Abused by Her Cousin, Singer Dee Dee Warwick, New Documentary Claims

 “That led somebody to tell me, ‘Whitney told me she was abused,’ but they wouldn’t go on camera,” Macdonald said.

-The filmmaker recounted the story to Deadline and said had also reached out to Houston’s ex-husband Bobby Brown about the abuse.
+The filmmaker recounted the story to Deadline and said he had also reached out to Houston’s ex-husband Bobby Brown about the abuse.

 “He claims not to know,” he told Indiewire.
 “I wouldn’t be surprised if [Houston] didn’t tell him.
 When you hear Mary Jones talking about it at the end, the shame that Whitney had about it, the fact that she couldn’t take to her own mother about it… I can’t imagine she would have gone there, but this is all supposition.”